ghostfacesuk/CANFD-Sender/README.md

 # Teensy_CAN_Sender

 ## Teensy 4.1
-* Pin 14 is DIG OUT to Screw terminal block
+* Andy's dodgy dev board

 ## How to use
 * Connect LEMO to CAN FD bus
+* bus currently hardcoded! (make sure its setup before connecting)

 ## Config & Behaviour
 * CAN is hardcoded to 1Mbps Baud, 4Mbps data rate
+* h for help in terminal (9600 baud)
-* Sends a single frame every 10ms
+* Sends frames every 10ms (+/-) to send up to 36 frames
+* Press button to start / stop transmission